 Travel and Writing

-An award winning writer and published poet, in 1992 Mark spent three months in the USA writing and after another writing vacation in Rome in 1994 was awarded the Poetry Guild 'Editor's Choice Award' of 1995.
+A published author and poet, in 1992 Mark spent three months in the USA writing and after another writing vacation in Rome in 1994 was awarded the Poetry Guild 'Editor's Choice Award' of 1995.
 His first book on socio-political philosophy, A Conquest of Thoughts, was published later that year.

 After the fall of the Soviet Union, Mark travelled to Eastern Europe and while in Warsaw joined the Polish-Lithuanian team that discovered plundered Christian burial vaults in Vilnius.
 Seeing first hand the communists' destruction of the Church crystalised Mark's commitment to spiritual illumination, honour and courage in political life.
 He completed his travels in Poland in 1996.